-4.2 Research phases
+3.2 Research phases

 After choosing a funding type, you need to select a research phase.
-KWF identifies seven research phases, divided in two tracks.
+KWF identifies seven research phases.
+When you apply within the open call you have to take the research phase into account since this is the basis on which projects are divided between the two open call committees: Exploration and Development & Implementation.